 Program Management: Administrative and data management.

-Responsible for maintaining and overseeing Bureau of Labor and Industries (BOL)I certification.
+Responsible for maintaining and overseeing Bureau of Labor and Industries (BOLI) certification.

 Maintain and communicate student data as required by funding sources.

 Oversee the safety plan as directed in the policies and procedures and make sure all safety guidelines are being followed.